RoofStar Guarantee Standards for Grade-level Waterproofing

 Flood Testing is not a recommended practice but is at the discretion of the design authority or owner.
 If flood testing is required to water test waterproofing membranes, testing shall be conducted prior to installation of insulation and overburdens and be performed to ASTM D5957 - 98.

 13.3.1 Moisture Scan Survey

-Membrane moisture survey scans must be performed on all waterproofing membrane systems by an independent Moisture Detection Company that is specifically accepted by the RoofStar Guarantee Program.
+Membrane moisture survey scans must be performed on all waterproofing membrane systems by an independent Moisture Detection Company that is specifically recognized by the RoofStar Guarantee Program.

 13.3.2 Leak Detection Systems

-Only electric leak detection systems (utilizing high or low voltage) accepted for use in the RoofStar Guarantee Program may be installed and monitored on waterproofing systems designed and accepted by the RoofStar Guarantee Program.
+Only electronic leak detection systems (utilizing high or low voltage) recognized for use in the RoofStar Guarantee Program may be installed and monitored on waterproofing systems designed and accepted by the RoofStar Guarantee Program.
 The following types of wearing courses do not require installation of an electric leak detection system:

 - pavers on pedestals